Yormeng/COA-planner/PrivacyPolicy.md

 **Your Choices and Controls**

 • You can delete the app to remove all locally stored data.

 • You can clear or modify any values within the app at any time.

 • If we introduce optional cloud features in the future, we will request your consent and update this policy.

 **Security**

 • Because your data remains on your device, it benefits from the platform’s built-in security features.

 • We recommend keeping your device updated and protected with a passcode or biometric lock.

-**Changes to This Policy**
+**Changes to this policy**

-We may update this Privacy Policy to reflect new features, legal requirements, or improvements.
-If we make material changes, we will update the “Effective date” and, when appropriate, provide in-app notice.
+We may update this Privacy Policy from time to time.
+Material changes will be reflected by updating the “Effective date” above.

-**Contact Us**
+**Contact**

-If you have questions or concerns about this Privacy Policy, please contact:
+If you have questions about this Privacy Policy, please contact the developer via the App Store listing’s support link or the developer contact provided there.
-• Email: yormen@icloud.com
-• Contact form: